 As the Australian Mist was originally developed to be an indoor cat, they’re pretty adaptable to most living situations.
 Just be sure that you provide enough smart interactive toys and pieces of cat-friendly furniture around the home environment to ensure that the feline doesn’t become bored or frustrated.

 Due to the mixed breed’s very tolerant nature, they also do really well living in an active household and are fine with lots of children around the place.
 It’s often remarked that the Australian Mist is a cat who enjoys being handled and will rarely scratch.

+Australian Mists are generally considered to be healthy cats; although, it’s important to schedule regular wellness visits with your cat’s vet.
 There aren’t any breed-specific health problems associated with the Australian Mist, but always keep an eye out for signs that your cat might be in distress or pain.

 As with all cats, it’s important to keep up your Australian Mist’s regular veterinary checkups to detect any health concerns early.
 Your vet can help you develop a care routine that will keep your cat healthy.